Wildlife Rescue & Rehabilitation

 Our goal is to release as many animals as possible back into the wild.
 Those that can be rehabilitated will be returned to nature; those with permanent disabilities are sheltered here, where they provide a special learning experience for the children—and staff—at Green Chimneys.

-We Invite You to Visit and Learn
+Visit and Learn

 You can visit the Center and our entire farm on weekends from 10:00am – 3:00pm.
 But remember, this is the animals’ home so please respect their space and move slowly and quietly.
 Plan your visit